Treating high cholesterol can help reduce the risk of heart attack, stroke, and circulation problems.

 Left untreated, high cholesterol builds up in your arteries, forming a plaque.
 The plaque grows and often ruptures, causing a blood clot that can block the blood vessels.
 A blocked blood vessel in the brain can cause a stroke, and a blocked blood vessel in the heart can cause a heart attack.
 Even before it ruptures, a plaque can narrow the blood vessels, which could lead to circulation problems.

 Treating high cholesterol can change the course of the disease and reduce the risk of heart disease, stroke, and circulation problems.
-Plus, Dr. Lin says, more aggressive treatment of cholesterol can lead to better results.
-A recent study suggests that we can not only slow down the formation of plaques in the blood vessels, but actually reverse it if we get cholesterol levels low enough.
-The study found that if you lower cholesterol enough you can actually shrink existing plaques.
-So if you stick with your treatment, you can not only stop new damage – you may also be able to reverse some of the damage that has already been done.
+Plus, more aggressive treatment of cholesterol can lead to better results.
+We can not only slow down the formation of plaques in the blood vessels, but actually reverse it if we get cholesterol levels low enough.
+So, if you stick with your treatment, you can not only stop new damage – you may also be able to reverse some of the damage that has already been done.
 The better you stick to your treatment, the better your results will be.

 All material copyright MediResource Inc. 1996 – 2021.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/healthfeature/gethealthfeature/Your-Treatment-Making-a-Commitment